benlhy/siot-mqtt/README.md

 # Arduino Challenges
-1. Wiring up the project for LEDs
+1. Wiring up the project for LEDs - not done
-2. Blinking an LED
+2. Blinking an LED - done
-3. Wiring up the project for buttons
+3. Wiring up the project for buttons - not done
-4. Blinking the LED with button inputs
+4. Blinking the LED with button inputs - not done
-5. Wiring up the project for LDRs
+5. Wiring up the project for LDRs - not done
-6. Reading the LDR value in Serial Monitor
+6. Reading the LDR value in Serial Monitor - done
-7. Reading the LDR value in Serial Plotter
+7. Reading the LDR value in Serial Plotter - done
-8. Connecting to WiFi
+8. Connecting to WiFi - done
-9. Reading topics
+9. Reading topics - done
-10. Posting values + reading other people's topics
+10. Posting values + reading other people's topics - not done
-11.

 # Todo
 1. Need to restrict topics related to the score and target portion
 2. Arduino needs to read the incoming topic
+3. Create a static website for instructions